 We are factory finders, on a mission to make local manufacturing openly accessible.
 Our platform allows designers and makers* to find manufacturers, material suppliers and workshop facilities in their local area.
 Something of an open library for finding production.

-* designers, makers, artists, engineers, entrepreneurs, micro-businesses, everyone and anyone that wants to create and building physical things.
+* designers, makers, artists, engineers, entrepreneurs, micro-businesses, everyone and anyone that wants to create, build or repair physical things.

 We want to support small scale, local manufacturing, or distributed manufacturing, as an alternative to the consumption of mass manufactured products.

-We think that the information we are gathering should be open and accessible, connecting people directly to making and repairing things, democratising access to production and investing in local economies and skill.
+We think that the information we are gathering should be open and accessible, connecting people directly to making and repairing things, democratising access to production and investing in local economies, skills and community.

 We also believe that the internet should be for everyone, so all of our manufacturing information and content can be accessed by anyone, for free.
 This is licenced under Creative Commons Attribution Share Alike 4.0 International.

 Make Works was started in Scotland by Fi Scott.
 In 2016 we started teaching other places how to do the same thing - with the first pilot region in collaboration with Workshop Birmingham.
 Find out more here.

-Local manufacturing is better for the environment and sustains local economies.
+Local manufacturing is better for the environment, sustains local economies and supports communities.
 We have found that the makers, manufacturers, technicians, craftsmen and factory owners on Make Works are some of the most incredibly skilled and passionate people we have ever met.
 Yet, it is really difficult to find these hidden local industries online.

 - Building small scale production networks will help us develop environmentally sustainable systems for the future.
 From distributed production reducing the carbon emissions released in transportation and shipping; supporting local, resiliant economies; through to providing communities with access to tools and skills needed to repair existing things.